loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/07-cosmological-redshift_en.md

 $$t_{\text{cosmo}} = (1 + z)t_{\text{local}}$$

-**Physical Meaning**: Redshift is a global scaling factor of time scale!
+**Physical Meaning**: Redshift is a global scaling factor of the time scale.

 ### Connection to Phase (Chapter 1)